biocompute-objects/BCO_Documentation/top-level.md

 "bco_id": "https://github.com/biocompute-objects/BCO_Specification/blob/master/HCV1a.json"
 ```

-### 2.0.3 Digital signature "digital_signature"
+### 2.0.3 Checksum "checksum"

 A string-type, read-only value, protecting the object from internal or external alterations without proper validation.
 The string should be generated through the use of a SHA-256 hash function.
-Everything EXCEPT for the `digital_signature`, `bco_id` and `bco_spec_version` should be included in the generation of the hash.
+Everything EXCEPT for the `checksum`, `bco_id` and `bco_spec_version` should be included in the generation of the hash.
 For example:

 ```json
     "provenance_domain": {},